 - 1. Exposure control plan DGS' exposure control plan consists of the information that follows under C2 (exposure determination) and D (methods of compliance). - 2.
-Exposure determination DGS has determined the following occupations have potential occupational exposure to bloodborne pathogens: Capitol Police, Fire, Safety and Environmental Division employees, custodians, maintenance repairmen, plumbers and those who directly supervise or manage any of these employees.
-If you believe that your occupation should be listed here, but it is not, please contact your Safety Coordinator, Tim Burke.
+Exposure determination DGS has determined that the following occupations have potential occupational exposure to bloodborne pathogens: Bureau of Police and Safety employees, Fire, Safety & Environmental Division employees, custodians, maintenance repairmen, plumbers and those who directly supervise or manage any of these employees.
+If you believe that your occupation should be listed here, but it is not, please contact your Safety Coordinator, Tim Burke